rodtoll/isy-js/README.md

 Functions:

+The sendXXXCommand are functions which tell the device to move the specified state.
+The local device will not update it's state until the ISY has acknowledged the change.
+To get the last acknowledged state call the getXXXXState commands.

 * `getCurrentLightState()` - Gets the current Light power state. true for on, false for off.
 * `sendLightCommand(state)` - Sends the command to set the Light power state. true to turn it on, false to turn it off
 * `getCurrentLockState()` - Gets the current locked state of the lock device. true for locked, false for unlocked.
 * `sendLockCommand(state)` - Sends the command to set the Lock state to the specified state. true to lock the door, false to unlock it.
 * `getCurrentOutletState()` - Gets the current state of the outlet. true for on, false for off.
 * `sendOutletCommand(state)` - Sends the command to set the outlet state to the specified state. true to turn it on, false to turn it off.
+* `getCurrentFanState()`- Gets the current state of the fan.
+Off, Low, Medium, High.
+* `sendFanCommand(state)` - Sends the command to set the fan state to the specified state.
+Allowed values are Off, Low, Medium and High.
+* `getCurrentDoorWindowState()` - Gets the current state of the door window sensor. true is open, false is closed.